ijeesti/prioritizer-ai/README.md

 {
-  "proposal": "Add a one-click checkout option to reduce cart abandonment on the e-commerce site.", "businessValue": "Expected to increase conversion rate by 15% and reduce friction during checkout.", "requestedBy": "E-commerce Product Lead - Alex Martinez", "productName": "ShopEase Web"
+  "proposal": "Add a one-click checkout option to reduce cart abandonment on the e-commerce site.", "businessValue": "Expected to increase conversion rate by 15% and reduce friction during checkout.", "requestedBy": "E-commerce Product Lead - Éden Pereira", "productName": "ShopEase Web"
 }